actions/stale/README.md

 #### days-before-issue-close

-Useful to override [days-before-close](#days-before-close) but only for the idle number of days before closing a stale issue.
+Override [days-before-close](#days-before-close) but only for the idle number of days before closing a stale issue.

 Default value: unset

 #### days-before-pr-close

-Useful to override [days-before-close](#days-before-close) but only for the idle number of days before closing a stale pull request.
+Override [days-before-close](#days-before-close) but only for the idle number of days before closing a stale pull request.

 Default value: unset